javacc/javacc-8/README_BUILD.md

 ### Build

-Clone the Git repository(ies) you need.
+Clone the Git repository(ies) you need (all at the same directory level).
 Note that normally you should not need to hack the parent and the core projects, only the generators projects.

 *For the patient user (the one who is not in a hurry and likes to check step by step that things go well):*